 When gambling starts to get out of control it may lead to adverse consequences – things that you didn’t initially sign up for; things that you probably would rather not think about.
 You may keep gambling in order to keep these feelings at bay.

 When you start to prioritise gambling over other important things, such as relationships with your friends and family, work, your finances, your house, your health, your future plans … this is when problems start to emerge.
 The urge to gamble may be so strong that it takes over even when you know you’re not doing what’s best for you and the people around you.

-If you are concerned about gambling use you can use Independence’s self-screening tool.
+If you are concerned about gambling use you can use Independence’s self-screening tool, shown below.